alina-cai/alina-cai/README.md

 English | [中文](README_zh.md)

-Currently SWE intern @ Microsoft working on Xbox!
-Previously @ BluWave-ai.
-Interested in internship opportunities for Summer/Fall 2024!
+Current SWE intern @ Microsoft working on Xbox.
+Incoming @ Uber this summer!
+Previous @ BluWave-ai.

 Here are some technologies that I've worked with: